Impacts of Individual Fairness on Group Fairness from the Perspective of Generalized Entropy: Deviation Bounds of Empirical Fairness

+This section considers the PAC learnability of our fair ERM.
+That is we need a similar result on the degree of fairness to Theorem \ref{thm:gen-error}: with high probability, the degree of fairness of a hypothesis on a given sample data set does not deviate much from that on the original space from which the sample data set is drawn,

-The parametric family of generalized entropy in Definition \ref{def:gen_entropy} is originally defined over a finite population under the premise that $n$ individuals are separately identified and each has the same weight $\frac{1}{n}$.
-Hence Definition \ref{def:gen_entropy} is easily applied to the sample data set $S= \{\bx_i, y_i \}_{i=1}^n$ with finite size but not adequate for some space $\Xcal$, like $ \mathbb{R}^m$, that has uncountably many elements.
-We extend the generalized entropy $I_{\alpha}$ so that the extended one can work even for a space with uncountably many elements.
+For this, we extend the original definition of GE defined on a finite population $\{\ux_i\}_{i=1}^n$ so that GE can work on $\Xcal$, an arbitrary space.
+The parametric family of GE in Definition \ref{def:gen_entropy} is originally defined over a finite population under the premise that $n$ individuals are separately identified and each has the same weight $\frac{1}{n}$.
+Hence Definition \ref{def:gen_entropy} is easily applied to the sample data set $S= \{\bx_i, y_i \}_{i=1}^n$ with finite size but does not work on some space $\Xcal$, like $ \mathbb{R}^m$, that has uncountably many elements.
+We extend the generalized entropy $I_{\alpha}$ so that the extended one can work even on a space with uncountably many elements while still satisfying all of the axioms, especially additive decomposability property, after the extension.
 Let $\real^+$ be the set of non-negative real numbers.